-Build A Strong Back With These 5 Exercises
+Build A STRONG Back With These 5 exercises!!

-#1) Single Arm Rows From Bear Crawl
+#1) Single Arm Bent-Over Rows + Single Arm ISO Hold From ISO RDL

 Coaching Tips:

-• Get into a bear crawl position.
-Your head, torso, and hips should be in a stacked position.
+• Your head, torso, and hips should be in a stacked position.

 • Lower the weight to the starting position with control.
 Your shoulder blade should perform the reverse movement (protract) as it did during the rowing/concentric component.
 Think about moving your shoulder blade away from your spine and around your ribcage.
 Do not keep it pinned.